mesosphere/dcos-commons/docs/tutorial.md

 The `destructiveRecoveryDelaySec` argument determines how much time must pass between destructive task replacement events.

-The parameters above encapsulate one implementation of a more general permanent task recovery scheme.
-It has two major components: a safety constraint and a performance constraint.
-In the example above, the duration which must be waited until a task is considered permanently failed is the safety constraint.
-One could write a safety constraint with more subtlety than a simple timeout.
+The parameters above are one implementation of a more general permanent task recovery scheme.
+The task recovery scheme has two major components: a _safety constraint_ and a _performance constraint_.
+In the example above, the duration that must be waited until a task is considered permanently failed is the _safety constraint_.
+You can write a safety constraint that is more complex than a simple timeout.

-The performance constraint is encapsulated above by the recovery delay parameter.
-Even if a large number of tasks could be safely destructively replaced, it could possibly cause performance degradation as network traffic increases to reconstruct lost task state.
-Furthermore and abundance of caution is desirable when automating destructive recovery operations, so throttling the maximum rate of destruction is prudent.
+In the example above, the recovery delay parameter is the _performance constraint_.
+Even if a large number of tasks could be safely destructively replaced, it could cause performance degradation as network traffic increases to reconstruct lost task state.
+In addition, you must be cautious when automating destructive recovery operations, so it is prudent to throttle the maximum rate of destruction.

-Recovery, just like deployment is mediated by a plan.
-The status of the plan can be viewed at the endpoint below.
+Recovery, like deployment, is mediated by a plan.
+Use the endpoint below to view the status of the plan.
 ```bash
 GET /v1/plans/recovery
 ```

-It's output in the case where no failures of any kind have occurred looks like the below.
+If no failures of any kind have occurred, you will see output similar to the snippet below.
 ```json
 {
 	phases: [{